szTheory/startingperl.com/README.md

 ### Docs

-You can view the [language](https://perldoc.perl.org/perl.html), [functions](https://perldoc.pl/functions), and [core modules](https://perldoc.pl/modules) documentation online, or simply add the Perl docset to one of these apps for instant search results.
+You can view the [language](https://perldoc.perl.org/perl.html), [functions](https://perldoc.pl/functions), and [core modules](https://perldoc.pl/modules) documentation online, or simply add the Perl docset to one of these apps for instant search results as you type.

 - [devdocs.io](https://devdocs.io) - free web app
 - [Zeal](https://zealdocs.org/) - free desktop app